dream-faster/fold/docs/walkthroughs/core_walkthrough.md

 ![Ensembling Models.png](https://lh3.googleusercontent.com/drive-viewer/AAOQEORyLi4ZPadHho7_C_IMdxDHxoZOt7T-y-7vMmTJ4BTubYk_4xu6hntPuK3nY1HmS4GC3DDQCKWgyqKQijheEhclhz_qYw=s1600)

-### 1. Model Building with `fold-wrapper`
+### 1. Model Building with `fold-wrappers`

 We are going to define three different pipelines, each leveraging a different model and different features.

-We can leverage the most popular modelling libraries, like StatsForecast, Sktime, XGBoost, etc. (the list can be found [here](https://github.com/dream-faster/fold-wrapper)).
+We can leverage the most popular modelling libraries, like StatsForecast, Sktime, XGBoost, etc. (the list can be found [here](https://github.com/dream-faster/fold-wrappers)).

-Let's train a [MSTL](https://arxiv.org/abs/2107.13462) model that's implemented in [StatsForecast](https://nixtla.github.io/statsforecast/models.html), that can capture multiple seasonalities, with the `WrapStatsForecast` class from `fold-wrapper`.
+Let's train a [MSTL](https://arxiv.org/abs/2107.13462) model that's implemented in [StatsForecast](https://nixtla.github.io/statsforecast/models.html), that can capture multiple seasonalities, with the `WrapStatsForecast` class from `fold-wrappers`.
 This is not strictly necessary, though, as the automatic wrapping also works for StatsForecast instaces as well.

 ```python